 “Know your enemy” is a proverb that is true in much more than just war as it carries invaluable wisdom in our work, our day-to-day lives, as well as dealing with rat infestations.
-Knowing how long do rats live, what’s the rat gestation period, how many rats in a litter can be expected, as well as all the other minor and major details about the rat reproduction and rat life cycle, can greatly increase your odds of finding the best tool for the job and dealing with the rat problem quickly and efficiently.
+Knowing how long do rats live, what’s the rat gestation period, how many rats in a litter can be expected, as well as all the other minor and major details about the rat reproduction and rat life cycle, can greatly increase your odds of finding the best solution and dealing with the rat problem using rat traps or rat poisons .

 Rats are well-known for a lot of things, including the short rat lifespan.
 Rats live fast and die after a short while, but that doesn’t prevent them from reproducing like crazy and quickly overrunning any dwelling they settle in if they don’t face resistance.
 The key to the exponential growth of any rat colony is their birth rate.